 DE Rantau (Digital Nomad Visa):

-Benefits: - 12-month stay (renewable) - Can bring dependents - No local employment restrictions - Multiple entry
+Benefits: - 3-12 month stay (renewable for additional 12 months) - Can bring dependents (spouse/children) - No local employment restrictions - Multiple entry

-Application: - Apply through MDEC (Malaysia Digital Economy Corporation) - Processing: 2-4 weeks - Fee: RM1,000 (main applicant)
+Application: - Apply through MDEC (Malaysia Digital Economy Corporation) at mdec.my/derantau - Processing: 6-8 weeks - Fee: RM1,000 (main applicant), RM500 per dependent

 MM2H (Malaysia My Second Home):